Palm Partnership Training ™ – Get Results You Can Use!

 There are three common types of problems riders encounter when training on the trail.
-They are: the horse always wanting to be in front, a horse running up behind a horse in front, and spookiness or a “hot” horse.
-This week, I will share trail training tips for the first of these situations- the horse who always wants to be in front.
+They are: The horse always wanting to be in front, A horse running up behind a horse in front, and Spookiness or a “hot” horse.
+This week, I will share trail training tips for the first of these situations – The horse that always wants to be in front.

-The horse that always wants to be the “leader of the pack” usually has experience being on trail rides with other horses.
-He is showing his tendency to be the leader.
-A horse may show this characteristic as early as his first trail ride.
-It will become more and more of an issue the more trail rides he goes on, unless his rider learns how to deal with it.
+The horse that always wants to be the “Leader Of The Pack” usually has experience being on trail rides with other horses and is showing a tendency to be the leader.
+A horse may show this characteristic as early as the first trail ride and exhibit more and more of this trait the more trail rides it goes on, unless the rider learns how to deal with it.

-A horse that is inexperienced at trail riding or who is in his earliest stages of trail training will be the easiest to train to accept whatever spot on the trail the rider wants to put him in.
-The key to this training is: the more often the rider changes the horse’s position on the trail ride, the more the horse will accept the rider’s commands and allow his natural instincts to take care of his rider.
+A horse that is inexperienced at trail riding or who is in the earliest stages of trail training will be the easiest to train to accept whatever spot on the trail the rider selects.
+The key to this training is: the more often the rider changes the horse’s position on the trail ride, the more the horse will accept the rider’s commands and allow natural instincts to take care of the rider.
 Here are two training methods to accomplish this training goal.

 Always start in the lead position.
-If he is in front, the horse should start to relax in about 2-3 minutes, then move him to a different position in the lineup.
-If he does not relax, rotate him within the trail ride line up anyway.
+When in front, your horse should start to relax in about 2-3 minutes, then move to a different position in the lineup.
+If he does not relax, rotate positions within the trail ride line up anyway.